 While the Fossil Gen 5 can still hold its own despite its aging hardware and software, the lack of a future with Wear OS and the introduction of the Fossil Gen 6 smartwatch makes it a questionable buy in 2021.

-Bottom line: The Fossil Gen 5 hits (almost) all of the right notes.
-It has a simplistic yet stylish design, feels great on the wrist, and surprisingly good performance with a healthy set of features.
-Battery life is adequate at best and the price is a bit steep, but all-in-all, this is an excellent package.
+Bottom line: The Fossil Gen 5 hits (almost) all of the right notes for a 2019 Wear OS watch.
+It has a simplistic yet stylish design, feels great on the wrist, and has surprisingly decent performance with a healthy set of features.
+Battery life is adequate at best, and the price is a bit steep, but all in all, this is still a decent package.